A photo of a row of stacked coins, decreasing from left to right, signaling a downward trend.

 How depreciation affects the value of your car

-While it’s important to note that car depreciation affects almost every vehicle on sale, depreciation can affect different types of vehicles in different ways.
+While it’s important to note that the rate of depreciation of a car affects almost every vehicle on sale, depreciation can affect different types of vehicles in different ways.

 SUVs, utes and sedans may experience lighter value loss thanks to their versatility and consistent appeal.